 As we can see, the LiFePO4 battery life time can be enhanced by keeping the battery temperature low:

 The battery will be warmed up by the charge current.
 The internal resistance of my 12s2p battery pack is 0.06Ω.
 The power dissipated in the battery pack is proportional to the square of the charging current; I² * 0.06Ω.
 At a charge current of 10A the battery power loss is 6W, which could heat up the battery pack up to the maximum temperature of 60°.
 At a charge current of 5A the battery power loss is only 1.5W, which is safer.
-To enhance the battery life time do not use a higher chare current as necessary, to charge the battery within a certain time.
+To enhance the battery life time do not use a higher charge current as necessary.

-The A123 ANR26650 LiFePO4 batteries can be fast charged in 15 minutes with 10A.
-The recommended standard charge method is 3A in 45 minutes.
-When we have time enough for charging the batteries it is safer to use a lower current of 3A.
-Therefore the charger current is made adjustable, see here:
+When we have time enough for charging, it is better to use a lower charge current than normal, therefore the charger current is made adjustable, see here:

 Two modifications are necessary: